 So, for the first three months of £1,500 spend, they would receive £45 cashback, plus a further £22.50 for the remaining nine months of the year.
 In total that would be £67.50 in cash, with no annual fee.

 A good rewards card option given the limited monthly spend on the card instead would be the British Airways American Express Credit Card from American Express UK.
 This does not have an annual fee and comes with a welcome bonus of 5,000 Avios by spending £1,000 in the first three months of card membership, which would be achieved with £500 spending each month.
 You will also receive 1 Avios per £1 spent, so for £6,000 in purchases over the year, that would add up to 11,000 Avios.

-For these two example, assuming you will be able to use Avios rather than just straight cashback, you will receive more value from a rewards card.
+For these two examples, assuming you will be able to use Avios rather than just straight cash back, you will receive more value from a rewards card.

 Spending a large £5,000 on the card every month, that person would receive the full £125 for the first three months, 1% for the next two months (so £100) and 1.25 for the seven months after that (so £437.50).
 In total that would be £662.50 less the £25 annual fee, so £637.50.